MocniPetar/MocniPetar/README.md

 I'm Pier, a student and sotware engineer based in Croatia.

-I create web apps, web api's, custome software and, this is a new addition to list of creations, video game development.
+I create web apps, custome software using languges like C, C# and python and, this is a new addition to my list of creations, video game development.

 - - -